vicksonzero/template-replacer/README.md

 # TODO

-- save as one file for reuse
+- Save as file for reuse (or other persistence)
-- bootstrap
+- Bootstrap
-- code editor (monarch by microsoft?)
+- Code editor (monarch by microsoft?)
-- handlebar helpers
+- Handlebar helpers
+- Common file format tokenizer cheatsheet (such as csv)